vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/01-how-to-create-github-account.md

 Click the check box `Add a README file`

-`README.md` file used to tell about your repository, like for what purpose you have created this reposirory.
+`README.md` file is used to tell about your repository, like for what purpose you have created this reposirory.

 ![git](/content/git/tutorials/images/01-account-creation/git-github-create-repository2.png)